albertcheu/albertcheu.github.io/games.md

 On a related note, here are my brief thoughts/criticism of games I have recently played:

+* *Demon's Souls* is great, but I can't get Boldwin's voice out of my head now: "I can forge weapons for you, for a fair price."

 * *Hitman 3* is the quintessential slapstick puzzle comedy game.

 * *Bloodborne* is wild fun, but I must say I enjoyed exploring the world far more than fighting bosses (the Shadows of Yharnam are a real pain in the ass)